menu

 Concurrent enrollment (high school bridge)

-Not a standalone pathway but the largest measured attainment gap among input pathways in the data: 77.0% degree attainment vs. 34.0% without, with measurable months saved to degree.
-Typical fit: any college-bound high school student in a district with CE access.
-Insight: every additional CE course raised graduation likelihood by 7.0% in the R5 cohort.
-Small investments in access compound into systemwide attainment gains.
+Not a standalone pathway but the widest measured attainment gap among input pathways in USHE R5: 77.0% degree attainment vs. 34.0% without, with reported months saved to degree.
+Typical fit: college-bound high school students in districts with CE access.
+Context: USHE R5 also reports each additional CE course was associated with a 7.0% increase in graduation likelihood; students who choose CE may differ from those who do not.

 Registered apprenticeship